-Acute vomiting is the sudden onset of vomiting.
-This may occur once only or continue until the contents of the stomach are completely emptied.
-Acute vomiting is in contrast to chronic vomiting which can intermittently continue for weeks or months.
+Acute vomiting is the sudden onset of vomiting which may occur once only or continue until the contents of the stomach are completely emptied.
+It is in contrast to chronic vomiting which can intermittently continue for weeks or months.

-There are a number of possible causes of acute vomiting in cats, some benign, others life-threatening.
+There are several possible causes of acute vomiting in cats, some benign, others life-threatening.
 It is up to us, as the pet owner to assess the situation and if at all in any doubt, see a veterinarian.

 Regurgitation vs vomiting

-Cats regurgitate their food when they eat too fast or if they have a condition known as megaesophagus, which the oesophagus, a muscular tube connecting the throat to the stomach, is too wide, which prevents food moving in a downward motion.
+Cats regurgitate their food when they eat too fast or if they suffer from megaesophagus, which the esophagus, a muscular tube connecting the throat to the stomach, is too wide, which prevents food moving in a downward motion.

 Regurgitated food looks the same as it went in, compared to vomited food which is more sausage shaped.

-Poisoning – There are many substances toxic to cats, ingestion may occur due to dietary indiscretion, deliberate poisoning or when a well-meaning pet owner administers medications or supplements not suitable for cats.
-Toxins can include plants, medications, metals, household cleaners, insecticides, chocolate.
+- Poisoning – There are many substances toxic to cats, ingestion may occur due to dietary indiscretion, deliberate poisoning or when a well-meaning pet owner administers medications or supplements not suitable for cats.
+Toxins can include plants, drugs, metals, household cleaners, insecticides, chocolate.

 Infections or parasites:

-Feline panleukopenia – A severe and highly infectious viral infection which causes the destruction of white blood cells, which are cells of the immune system responsible for fighting infection.
+- Feline panleukopenia – A severe and highly infectious viral infection which destroys white blood cells, which are cells of the immune system responsible for fighting infection.

-Coccidiosis – A protozoal infection caused by a single-celled parasite.
-Most adult cats carry coccidia without signs of illness, kittens under 6 months and cats who are immunocompromised are at greatest risk of developing symptoms.
+- Coccidiosis – A protozoal infection caused by a single-celled parasite.
+Most adult cats carry coccidia without signs of illness, kittens under six months and cats who are immunocompromised are at most significant risk of developing symptoms.

-Pancreatitis – Inflammation of the pancreas which has a number of causes including certain viral infections, high fats in the blood, toxoplasmosis, trauma, fatty diet and obesity.
+- Pancreatitis – Inflammation of the pancreas which has several causes including certain viral infections, high fats in the blood, toxoplasmosis, trauma, fatty diet and obesity.

-Obviously, vomiting is the predominant sign, other symptoms may include:
+Vomiting is the predominant sign; other symptoms may include: